tanyalrogers/RREAS/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package contains support functions for the NOAA SWFSC Rockfish Recruitment and Ecosystem Assessment Survey (RREAS).
+This package contains data and support functions for the NOAA SWFSC Rockfish Recruitment and Ecosystem Assessment Survey (RREAS).

-This is version 0.0.0.9000.
+This is version 0.1.0.
 Please report any problems!

 ## Installation